 |Yearbook Advisor, B. Roddie ext 2014 – Rm O-208|

 |Senior Class President,|

 |Messina Photography, Veronica Tieks 745-3600 or go to http://www.messinaphotography.com/senior_portraits.php|

 Important Dates and Events

-- September 29 – Deadline for Senior Quotes (Yearbook)
+- September 28 – Deadline for Senior Dedications in the yearbook

 - October 4 – Financial Aid Night (PAB)